-profound faith in God led Governor William Bradford to set aside a day for public Thanksgiving in gratitude for the blessings already received.
+In autumn of 1621, with another winter approaching, instead of begging God for more blessing, the Pilgrims' profound faith in God led Governor William Bradford to set aside a day for public Thanksgiving in gratitude for the blessings already received.
 The Pilgrims were heeding the many Bible references to the importance of "thanksgiving."

-History tells us that Chief Massosoit was invited.
-He brought 60 braves, 5 dressed deer and a dozen wild turkeys.
-Even popcorn helped to celebrate this first great Thanksgiving Day, which lasted three whole days, so deep-felt and abounding was their gratitude to God.
+dressed deer and a dozen wild turkeys.
+Even popcorn helped to celebrate this first great Thanksgiving Day, which lasted three whole days, so deep felt and abounding was their gratitude to God.